TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Abstract

 \section{Abstract}

 Quantum Phase Estimation is one of the most useful quantum computing algorithms for quantum chemistry and as such, significant effort has been devoted to designing efficient implementations.
-In this article we introduce T-Fermion, a library designed to estimate the T-gate cost of such algorithms, for an arbitrary molecule.
-As examples of usage, we estimate the T-gate cost of a number of simple molecules, and compare the same Taylorization algorithms using Gaussian and plane wave basis.
-We find out that naïve Taylorization techniques can be surprisingly efficient when used in plane waves and combined with QROM techniques.
+In this article, we introduce TFermion, a library designed to estimate the T-gate cost of such algorithms, for an arbitrary molecule.
+As examples of usage, we estimate the T-gate cost of a few simple molecules and compare the same Taylorization algorithms using Gaussian and plane-wave basis.

 \keywords{Quantum Phase Estimation; Quantum Chemistry; magic state distillation; resource estimates.}